Drive Physical Therapy

 What equipment do you bring with you to a session?

-It definitely depends on what I am treating you for but I am able to bring, but not limited to, a portable treatment/massage table, multiple resistance bands, ankle weights, hand weights, BOSU ball, foam roller, an agility ladder, kinesiotape, thermal massage gun, cupping kit, acupuncture needles for dry needling, and my hands!
-Believe it or not, many exercises can easily be accomplished with items in your own home!
+It definitely depends on what I am treating you for, but I can provide various tools for your home physical therapy sessions, including a portable treatment/massage table, multiple resistance bands, ankle weights, hand weights, a BOSU ball, a foam roller, an agility ladder, kinesiotape, a thermal massage gun, a cupping kit, acupuncture needles for dry needling, and of course, my hands!
+Believe it or not, many effective exercises can easily be accomplished with items you have at home, making private-pay therapy benefits even more accessible while keeping physical therapy costs manageable.

 How long will it take for me to get better?

-Without a crystal ball and given the multiple factors that contribute to a person's recovery, the national average number of PT sessions per patient is 12 visits over a 2-3 month period.
-I usually strive for significantly less than this average but I focus more on your full progress than the numbers.
+Without a crystal ball and considering the various factors that influence a person's recovery, the national average for physical therapy costs is about 12 visits per patient over a 2-3 month period.
+In my practice, particularly with home physical therapy, I usually aim for significantly fewer sessions than this average.
+However, my focus is more on your overall progress rather than just the numbers, highlighting the private-pay therapy benefits that come with personalized care.

 Are you insured?